 If you are sending a picture of your artwork, try to ensure the photo or scan is very clear and as large as you can make it.

-All posters will be displayed here on the CHILD Cohort Study website.
-Check back here regularly to see all the posters from around the country.
+All entries to the Arts Contest will be displayed on the CHILD Cohort Study website.
+Check back here regularly to see the entries from around the country.

 Are there prizes?

-Every contestant will receive a prize of a cool CHILD Cohort Study water bottle.
-We will also award four regional prizes (Instax mini 9 instant cameras and film!) and one national prize (Apple gift certificate worth $500!)
+Every contestant will receive a prize of a cool CHILD Cohort Study drawstring sportsbag.
+We will also award four regional prizes (e-gift cards of $100 each) and one national prize (e-gift card of $250!)

 How will the posters be judged?